wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-10-How-to-communicate-science.md

 ## Communication with people outside your field

-- **For listening to someone with a different point of view, especially absurd one**
+- **For listening to someone with a different point of view, especially an "absurd" one**

 >“Thank you for sharing that.
 Tell me your story.
 I’d love to know how you came to this point of view.”